rancher/Rancher-Plugin-gMSA/docs/gettingstarted.md

 ### Checking if the Rancher gMSA CCG Plugin Works

 1. Ensure that the init container deployed with each pod of the `rancher-gmsa-plugin-installer` chart successfully completes and does not log any errors.
 2. Ensure that all pods spawned from the `rancher-gmsa-account-provider` deamon set have started properly and do not log any errors
-3. Configure a `GMSACredentialSpec` resource to specify an existing gMSA account, and ensure that the `HostAccountConfig` field is present and configured to use the Rancher CCG gMSA Plugin.
-4. Deploy a Windows workload which leverages a gMSA account, ensure that it successfully transitions to 'Running'
+3. Deploy a Windows workload which leverages a gMSA account, ensure that it successfully transitions to 'Running'

 ## Uninstalling the Rancher gMSA CCG Plugin